SystemCraftsman/strimzi-kafka-cli/README.md

 operator](https://operatorhub.io/operator/strimzi-kafka-operator) for
 [Apache Kafka](https://kafka.apache.org/).

-Intention here is to ramp up Strimzi usage by creating a similar CLI experience with traditional Apache Kafka binaries.
+The main intention is to ramp up Apache Kafka with Strimzi usage by creating a similar CLI experience with traditional Apache Kafka tools.

 **kfk** command stands for the usual **kafka-**\* prefix of the Apache Kafka runnable files which are located in *bin* directory.
 There